-Students can purchase a generic form of Plan B (the “morning-after pill”) over-the-counter at our Pharmacy.
+Graduate students can purchase a generic form of Plan B (the “morning-after pill”) over-the-counter at our Pharmacy.
+The cost is only $15.00!
 Students of any age or gender with a valid UConn ID can purchase Plan B without a prescription.
 Students can use cash, credit cards, Husky Bucks, or even charge the purchase to their fee bill.
-The cost is only $15.00!

 - ella, another type of emergency contraception, is available by prescription and billed through insurance.

 - Plan B Emergency Contraception is a safe and effective way to prevent pregnancy after sex.